Things to do in Wakefield

 Although the Coal Mining Museum is a popular visitor attraction, it is food which continues to play a significant part in Wakefield’s ongoing celebrations.
 From Pontefract’s liquorice fields to Wakefield’s ‘talking’ rhubarb sheds, these world-renowned delicacies have become synonymous with the district.

-Liquorice as a product is celebrated during an annual event in Pontefract, and it is believed the plants were first brought to Wakefield by monks who used them for their medicinal qualities.
+Liquorice is celebrated during an annual event in Pontefract, and it is believed the plants were first brought to Wakefield by monks who used them for their medicinal qualities.
 Sir George Saville developed the first-ever liquorice Pontefract Cakes, creating a sweet treat that’s still manufactured in the town today.

 Wakefield’s annual rhubarb festival encourages people from all over the country to learn about, taste and purchase a range of products which rely on the sweet and sour flavours including beer, chutney, desserts and sweet treats.
 The three-day event is usually held in February and features cookery demonstrations by some of the country’s greatest chefs.